 length is in a one-to-one ratio with the variables.
 Hence Let’s state this as a

-is called an arc length parameterization.
+Such a parameterization is called an arc length parameterization.

 It is nice to work with functions parameterized by arc length, because computing